shruthikmusukula/DiDAP/data_extract_db/data_extract_db.md

 This code reads in _Marine Sonar Technology Image File Format_ files, which contain sonar data and other navigational information from unmanned underwater vehicles.
 Furthermore, it uploads the data into a database with a multi-table organization schema.
-The files in this repository include:
+The files in this directory include:
 + Constants.java
 + Util.java
 + BLOBInsert.java